 Check the battery status of the cameras every second week, and replace the batteries when they drop below 20 %.
-The cameras uses 8 AA batteries, which have to be changed approximately every 6 weeks during the field season.
+The cameras uses 8 AA batteries, if rechargeable batteries are installed they have to be changed approximately every 6 weeks during the field season.
+If lithium batteries are used, then they can hold longer.
+When battery levels are checked, please also check that images have been taken accordingly.